1950 Nebraska Cornhuskers football team: After the season

 Coach Glassford's second season was a resounding success, as Nebraska end its brutal nine-season losing skid, and notched high-profile wins against Penn State and Minnesota in the process.
 The season-ending loss to national champion Oklahoma could be tolerated, leaving just the one letdown loss to Colorado to truly mar the season, though the positive turnaround of fortunes was so dramatic that few would complain.
 Nebraska ended the season ranked in the AP Poll for the first time in ten years.
 Coach Glassford's conference record improved to 7–5–0 (.583), as his overall record climbed to 10–7–1 (.583).
 The Cornhusker football program's overall record improved to 326–155–32 (.667), though the conference record declined slightly to 127–42–11 (.736).

 During the 1950 football season, in order to promote the debut of its new song "Mr. Touchdown, U.S.A.," RCA offered a prize of a television set and a silver-plated album to the college football player who scored the most touchdowns during the 1950 football season.
 As part of the promotion, albums of "Mr. Touchdown, U.S.A." were sent to sports reporters at American newspapers.
-Bobby Reynolds of Nebraska ultimately claimed the prize, which was presented to him in February of 1951 by Hugo Winterhalter, the first performer of the song.
+Bobby Reynolds of Nebraska ultimately claimed the prize, which was presented to him in February 1951 by Hugo Winterhalter, the first performer of the song.
 Reynolds, who became best known among Nebraska fans during his legendary 1950 season, has since been described as Mr. Touchdown.